-The law school application process is complex and requires advanced planning.
-Students are encouraged to consult with Dean Karen Clemence to discuss and develop their best application strategies.
-Appointments can be made by calling 610.330.5080.
+The law school application process requires advanced planning.
+Students are encouraged to consult with Maureen Walz in the Gateway Career Center to discuss and develop their best application strategies.
+Appointments can be made via your Handshake account or by calling 610.330.5115.

 Applications to law schools are typically available starting in September with deadlines set in mid-March.
 To be most competitive, students are encouraged to apply as early in the process as possible.
-Typically, this requires that a student prepare for and take the LSAT in either June after their junior year or late September/early October in their senior year.
-There is an LSAT offered in December but it is best utilized if a student haven taken the October test chooses to take the test a second time.
+Typically, this requires that a student prepare for and take the LSAT in either the summer after their junior year or early fall in their senior year.
+Review the list of LSAT dates here.

 LSAC provides application checklist here.
 Applicants will create an LSAC account in order to register to take the LSAT and (several months before applying to law schools) will register with the Credential Assembly Service.
 This service receives information from applicants and, once complete, distributes it to law schools listed by the applicant.
 A complete law school application includes the electronic application completed by the applicant with all relevant attachments (i.e. personal statement, resume, and any addenda) combined with a complete CAS file sent directly to the law school by LSAC (transcript(s), letters of recommendation, and LSAT score or scores).